Ten Ways to Handle Losing a Job

 If employed for a long time, it may be necessary to create a new resume that reflects current skills and experience.
-A resume should be truthful, accurate, error free, and should highlight relevant skills.
+A resume should be truthful, accurate, and error-free, and should highlight relevant skills.
 If you have trouble creating a resume, consider hiring a professional resume service.

 Consider obtaining a part-time job or working odd jobs to bring in income temporarily.
-Obtaining part-time work or earning income from odd jobs like house sitting or doing handy work will only require a short-term commitment while searching for permanent work.
-Note that with some part-time employment, you may have to forgo receiving unemployment compensation.
-Your state's unemployment agency can detail the rules of eligibility.
+Obtaining part-time work or earning income from odd jobs like house sitting or doing handy work will only require a short-term commitment while you search for permanent work.
+Note that, with some part-time employment, you may have to forgo receiving unemployment compensation.
+Your state's unemployment agency can explain the eligibility rules.